MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdeviceopenconfiguration.md

-The **NetDeviceOpenConfiguration** method opens a net device's configuration database.
+The **NetDeviceOpenConfiguration** function opens a net device's configuration database.

 ## -parameters